 Collaborating Institutions are existing education providers, collaborating with the Open Christian University in the design and delivery of an approved curriculum.
 OCU collaborates with different institutions in various ways to ensure quality, access, and affordance.
 The most common forms include, but are not limited to:

-Validation: OCU may accredit a programme developed by another institution as equivalent to an OCU award, or leading to the award of a specific number of credits.
-The partner institution has responsibility for updating programme content and programme content will be reviewed as part of the partner institution’s Collaborative Review;
+a) Validation: a form of arrangement where OCU accredits a program developed [and often to be delivered] by a partner institution as equivalent to an OCU award or leading to the award of a specific number of credits in the OCU credit framework.
+The partner institution has responsibility for updating program content and program content will be reviewed as part of the partner institution’s Collaborative Review.

-Articulation: an arrangement whereby programmes and modules delivered by a partner institution are formally recognised for the purposes of advanced standing towards a OCU award.
+c) Articulation: an arrangement whereby programs and modules delivered by a partner institution are formally recognized for credit transferability or for the purposes of advanced standing towards an OCU award.

 If you would like to get in touch with Open Christian University regarding Academic Collaboration, write an email a completed MoU to email@example.com .
 Feel free to suggest new areas of collaboration or terms of agreement.